comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/annotate_traces.md

 For LLM outputs that cannot be evaluated using heuristic metrics, you can use LLM as a judge metrics.
 These metrics are based on the idea of using an LLM to evaluate the output of another LLM.

-Comet supports many different LLM as a Judge metrics out of the box including:
+Opik supports many different LLM as a Judge metrics out of the box including:
 * `FactualityMetric`
 * `ModerationMetric`
 * `HallucinationMetric`